 Individuals born in January are associated with the garnet birthstone.
 Garnets are known for their rich, vivid colors and are associated with peace and prosperity.

-January only has one birthstone: the garnet.
-But January birthday girls still have lots of options in what color birthstone to wear.
-You probably think of garnets as being deep red, but did you know that these gems also come in green and purple?
+You probably think of garnets as being deep red.
+But, these month’s birthday girls actually have many options when it comes to January birthstone jewelry.
+Did you know that these gems also come in green and purple?
 And that’s just for starters.